-Our journey to create a new life in Burgundy, France
+Our journey to create a new life in France

 It started with a trip to see Mary Magdalene...

-When you approach Vezelay from the road below, you are instantly captivated.
+When you approach Vézelay from the road below, you are instantly captivated.
 Set atop a hill in a peaceful, rolling Burgundian countryside just an hour and a half from Paris, the village beacons you to her basilica and you have no choice but to go.
-You make the climb through her medieval streets on foot, allowing yourself the time to take in the architecture, the aromas of dejuner cooking in petite local restaurants, and mingle with other pilgrims who have found themselves drawn to the village for the day.
-For me, I was so enchanted that it washed me in the desire to create a new chapter in my life.
+You make the climb through her medieval streets on foot, allowing yourself the time to take in the architecture, the aromas of dejuner cooking in petite local restaurants, and mingle with other pilgrims walking the Camino and travelers who have found themselves drawn to the village for the day.
+For me, I was so enchanted that I finally decided to make a childhood dream come true and move to France.

 Karen and Tim